Lectures

 Motor development and treatment of children – Basic course.

-Target audience: Physiotherapists and occupational therapists.
+Target group: Physical- and occupational therapists

 The course in motor development and treatment of children provides essential foundations if you work with children.
 You learn what motor development is, how it differs from sports or other physical activities, and also what factors influence it.